syfxie/pocketto/README.md

 # pocketto

+I'm going to china!!

-A minimalist trip planner for China.
+This is a super minimalist trip planner for my upcoming China trip — an many more trips to come.
 Collect restaurant and activity recommendations from social media, organize them by city, and build day-by-day itineraries.

 ## Features